At a Glance

 3. Establish a written collections process

-Where your written financial policy is the agreement between the patient and the practice, your written collections process describes how patients will be treated according to what category they’re in and where they are in the collections process.
+Your written financial policy is the agreement between the patient and the practice, but documenting your internal collection protocols is crucial.
+Your written protocols describe how patient balances will be handled depending on where they are in the collections process.

 Having a written policy for each step of the collections process will improve internal and external communications, as well as cash flow.